 I know there are a lot of opinions and methods out there, but after painting the kitchen island, (using a sprayer for the doors, and hand painting the frame), I knew that painting the cabinets with a brush would not produce the look that I wanted, since I have a lot of raised panels and detail work.

 However, if you don’t have a lot of raised panels on your end cabinets, I say paint your frames with a brush/roller.
 I still recommend spraying your doors and drawers, but there is some wiggle room with the frames.
 Just make sure you use a high quality brush like this one, and mohair rollers.
 Using high quality tools will give you a high quality finish and help to minimize brush strokes.

-The clincher for me was seeing this video of someone painting kitchen cabinets with an HVLP sprayer.
+The clincher for me was seeing a video of someone painting kitchen cabinets with an HVLP sprayer.
 HVLP = High Volume, Low Pressure.
 It is a dream for a project like this since you have so much control over the spray in terms of volume and area.
 You can dial it down to a targeted, narrow spray for corners and small areas, or you can open it up to give you a much broader spray as well.
-I didn’t buy the sprayer in the video, but the seed was planted.
-I knew this was the way to go (for me).

 If you don’t have an air compressor, you can go with a gun like this Graco TrueCoat Plus II paint sprayer.
 Thrifty Decor Chick used this to finish off her cabinets after my house call when I had the opportunity to walk her through the process.
 She loved this sprayer, and if you saw her kitchen, you’ll see that it got the job done beautifully.

 So, let’s get to the details.
 How did I prep my cabinets?
-What kind of paint did I use?
+What type of paint did I use?
 What finish did I choose?

 Before we dive in too deeply on paint prep, let me first say that this is not a step where you want to take short cuts.
 I know a lot of paints claim that they are “no prep”, but if you’re investing the time to do this kind of DIY project, and you want a professional finish, you need to put in the work.
 I can’t tell you how many times I’ve cleaned cabinet doors and then sanded them, only to reveal all sorts of gunk that I never would have noticed otherwise.
 Since my cabinets didn’t have a glossy finish on the to begin with, I cleaned them Krud Kutter Gloss-Off, which is a great all-in-one cleaner AND deglosser and then gave them a light sanding.
 I have since invested in a nice orbital sander and dust extractor and use it for client jobs, but I will say that my light sanding has held up nicely in my own kitchen.